web3-authn/tatchi/examples/tatchi-docs/src/docs/api/client.md

 - `syncAccount({ accountId?, options? })`
 - Email recovery: `setRecoveryEmails`, `getRecoveryEmails`, `startEmailRecovery`, `finalizeEmailRecovery`

-For the full set of methods and common call patterns, see [Passkey Manager](./passkey-manager.md).
+For the full set of methods, refer to the `TatchiPasskey` TypeScript types in `@tatchi-xyz/sdk`.